DaoCloud/DaoCloud-docs/docs/en/docs/amamba/user-guide/native/manage.md

 ## Edit Basic Information of a Native Application

-1. Click on the name of the native application and then click on the `ⵈ` in the upper-right corner of the page and select `Edit Basic Information`.
+1. Click the name of the native application and then click the `ⵈ` in the upper-right corner of the page and select `Edit Basic Information`.
 2. Set an alias or provide additional description as needed.

 ## View YAML of a Native Application

-1. Click on the name of the native application and then click on the `ⵈ` in the upper-right corner of the page and select `View YAML`.
+1. Click the name of the native application and then click the `ⵈ` in the upper-right corner of the page and select `View YAML`.
 2. View the manifest file of the native application.